 I am 36 years old, a C-rated foil fencer, D rated in epee.
 I fence for fun, fitness, personal satisfaction, and because it has been an important part of my life since I was 12 years old.
-If you attend a tournament in my division, you will find me organizing the meet, refereeing, competing and coaching, all on the same day.
-I make a part of my living as a fencing coach.
-I also work two other jobs.
+If you attend a tournament in my division, you will find me organizing Adult recreational fencers, who used to make up the core of our membership, arrive for their first divisional tournament, see it's mostly kids, and quietly excuse themselves.
+With few new adults coming into the division, the same "lifers" are left year after year to keep it going.
+Although the kids may participate in tournaments, they do not usually serve as division officers and meet managers, and by the time they have the skills to help run the division, they grow up and move away.